the-au-forml-lab/au_ccs_letterhead_template/Readme.md

 ## Changelog

+- 2023/10/13: Introduced a "compact" mode for the signature, and fixed a couple of bugs.
 - 2023/10/12: Cleaned some files, clarified the license and the documentation.
 - 2023/10/11: Switched to `scrlttr2`.
 This is a major release and breaks retro-compatibility to some extend.
 - 2023/09/14: Adopted the improved CrimsonPro font.